superblk/ec2-actions-runner/README.md

 ## Example workflows

+💡 EC2 instance ID is automatically assigned as a unique, self-hosted runner label

-💡 do not simply copy these examples verbatim, but adjust action version, AWS region, launch template etc to match your config
+💡 Do not simply copy these examples verbatim, but adjust action version, AWS region, launch template etc to match your config

-### Simple workflow
+### Simple

 Simple default.
 Leverages ephemeral runners that are automatically deregistered from GitHub after the `main` job has run.